Leading Your Charter School Board’s Retreat Remotely

 Avoid online meeting fatigue by scheduling your retreat wisely.

-Zoom fatigue is real.
 People cannot be online and productive for the number of hours they might’ve been together in person.

 But, board retreats generally require around eight hours of working time.
+And in the past, many retreats have run a full two days.

 Even before the pandemic, charter school boards were increasingly moving away from the one- or two-day approach.
 Instead, breaking the work into two four-hour sessions.